f-f/purescript-react-basic-native/examples/controlled-input/README.md

-# Counter
+# ControlledInput

-Shows how to make a button that modifies internal state - it increments a counter
+You type stuff into a text input and it shows you what you typed

 ## Instructions